 Death from a work-related injury, certified by a medical professional.
 Fatality Frequency Rate (FFR) is calculated on the number of Fatalities per million man hours.

-Figure 9: Number of Fatalities 2013-2022
+Figure 9: Number of fatalities 2013-2022

 China (indirect data) Contractors Employees